uptane/uptane.github.io/governance.md

 and publications.

-As an ISTO alliance, the Uptane Alliance has officially formed a Board of Directors and is governed by a set of bylines.
+As an ISTO alliance, the Uptane Alliance has officially formed a Board of Directors and is governed by a set of bylaws.
 The Board of Directors are:

 * Justin Cappos of NYU Tandon School of Engineering
 * Ira McDonald of High North Inc.